Archive for July 1940

 Monday 15 July 1940

 Shipping attacked off Norfolk coast and the Channel.
 Yeovil bombed.
 Night: Minelaying.
 Weather: Low cloud.
-Enemy Action by Day Worsening weather with low cloud significantly reduced Luftwaffe operations over southern England and the Channel.
-The Luftwaffe confined itself to a few reconnaissance missions and isolated bombing raids, with little success.
-In the early morning, German […]
+Enemy Action by Day Low cloud and poor visibility dominated the day, severely limiting air operations across the United Kingdom and the Channel.
+Despite the adverse flying conditions, a number of reconnaissance missions and limited bombing raids were carried out […]

 Read more